Available with Spatial Analyst license.

 (1) Hillshade = 255.0 * ((cos(Zenith_rad) * cos(Slope_rad)) + (sin(Zenith_rad) * sin(Slope_rad) * cos(Azimuth_rad - Aspect_rad)))

-Note that if the calculation of the hillshade value is < 0, the output cell value will be = 0.
+Note that if the calculation of the hillshade value is less than 0, the output cell value will be equal to 0.

 The altitude of the illumination source is specified in degrees above horizontal.
 However, the formula for calculating the hillshade value requires that the angle be represented in radians and be the deflection from the vertical.
-The direction straight up from the surface (directly overhead) is labeled the Zenith.
+The direction straight up from the surface (directly overhead) is labeled the zenith.
 The zenith angle is measured from the zenith point to the direction of the illumination source and is the 90 degrees complement to the altitude.
-To calculate the illumination angle, the first step is to convert the altitude angle to the zenith angle.
-The second step is to convert the angle to radians.
+To calculate the illumination angle, first convert the altitude angle to the zenith angle.
+Next, convert the angle to radians.

 Convert to radians: